kcsalerno/wing-span/capstone-proposals.md

 ## 1. Problem Statement

-Define a problem someone is having that can be solved with software.

-Note: the problem does not have to be original.
-It's absolutely okay to recreate an existing application: Instagram, Slack, etc.

 ### Problem

 > Currently, there is no wold-wide competitive birding organization.
 Stepping in to fill the void is Wing<Span/>.
 Wing<SPan/> is the first competitive birding app that connects users across the world.
 Not only does Wing<Span/> track your sightings, it also allows you to view other user's sightings, and collect badges for your sightings too!